How long it takes to learn Korean?

 3. Your surrounding

-The immersion technique is effective.
-And that’s why living in the place where you are acquiring the language helps a lot.
-Yet, I am aware not everybody can afford to live in South Korea.
+The immersion technique is effective, and that’s why living where you are acquiring the language helps a lot.
+Yet, I know that not everybody can afford to live in South Korea.

 As the pandemic arose, it brought chaos.
-But human beings adapted it and got used to online platforms for meetings, schoolings, jobs, etc.
+But humans adapted to online platforms for meetings, schooling, jobs, etc.

 We can consider online language exchange sessions.
 You don’t exactly need to live in Korea to learn Korean.

-Doing video or voice calls with your language partner can bring a tremendous change in your speaking skills.
+Video or voice calls with your language partner can significantly change your speaking skills.

-Some websites and apps you can find with such facilities are HelloTalk, Tandem, and personal tutors on Italki, Verbly, Preply, etc.
+Some websites and apps with such facilities are HelloTalk, Tandem, and personal tutors on Italki, Verbly, Preply, etc.

-Residing in a country of your target language is always considered being the best language learning method.
+Residing in a country of your target language is always considered the best language-learning method.

-But if you’re at it, you will indeed find people with whom you can practice.
-So just be proactive and find like-minded learners in the age of the ever-connected world.
+But if you’re at it, you will find people you can practice with.
+So, just be proactive and find like-minded learners in the age of the ever-connected world.

 4. Your learning resources

-Textbooks are the first thing any Korean learner searches.
-However, when it comes to Korean, the students are really blessed with fresh and new material.
+Textbooks are the first thing any Korean learner searches for.
+However, students are blessed with fresh, new material in Korean.

-No matter when you are starting to study, you will find incredible resources online.
-From audio and video lessons to podcasts and e-books, the list is infinite.
+No matter when you start studying, you will find incredible resources online.
+The list is infinite, from audio and video lessons to podcasts and e-books.

 Resources to learn Korean fast